l0rdFalco/css_prac/prac4_notes.md

 ::before - adds insertaion before the targeted element
 ::after - adds insertion after the targeted element

 ### CSS BOX MODEL

+All html elements are treated as rectangular boxes.
+EACH box has it's own set of properties which include: content, border, padding, margin, height, width.

+the background-color property sets the background color of an element and applies it to the content and padding.
+It is sometimes used to set the background color of an entire page or of page sections.
+It is not to be confused with the color property which applies to text elements

+by default, block level elements are just big enough to fit its contents vertically and stretches full width horizontally

+by default, inline-level elements are just big enough to fit its contents vertically and horizontally

+default box dimensions can be overriden by the width and height properties

+for _h1, p, ul and li elements_, the height isn't explicitly set; it is determined by font size, padding and margin values the width is also not set because as block-level elements, they stretch to fill the parent container

+for container elements _like div and section_, the height is not usually set; the contents determine it. the width can be set depending on the layout

+width and height can be set on _some_ inline elements but not others.
+The ones that can get the height declaration inclide _img, input, select, textarea and button_

+elements where you can't apply height include _span, a, sub and sup_

+padding is usually used to improve readability

+the best way to handle dimensions on an element is:

+1. set a width
+2. let the height be calculated using the heights of the children
+3. adding padding where necessary

+### box sizing
+by default, the total width and height of a box is the sum of the cotent width and height, padding and border the box-sizing property modifies how the total width and height of an element are calculated.
+The 2 values are:
+*content-box:* dimensions are calculated by adding the width(or height) + padding + border width *border-box:* the calculated height (or width) all add up to the set values. the content dimensions are recalculated this property is best set on the universal selector

+inline elements do not follow box model rules so applying some properties do not work as expected e.g like when applying width to an anchor tag

+margin and padding in inline elements only works horizontally

+the display property sets how the associated element is formatted and positioned.
+The available values for this property are _inline, inline-block block, flex and grid_

+block: default value for block elements
+inline: default value for inline elements
+inline-block: combines features of block and inline elements.
+Just like in inline elements, these elements dont start on a new line and the default width is the width of the content.
+Just like in block, width and height can be set, padding, border and margin applies as expected.
+display: inline-block; essentially allows us to add block properties to inline elements This can be used when you need inlin elements to appear next to each other e.g buttons, animating a single word in a sentence etc.
+This means that inline-block is applied to most inline elements in a webpage

+*replaced inline elements* include input, text-area img, select etc. because the given html tag is replaced with the associated html when the page is rendered.
+Box model properties apply to them even though they are technicallly inline elements

+### CSS RESET
+browsers have built in rules that style each element.
+The universal selector is used to remove all padding and margin from all elements

+element resets can also be used on the various element selectors e.g. removing the bullets from ul elements using list-style:none;

+aside from resetting, one can use *normalize.css* that sets default styling for elements.
+It is essentially a css file with default values for all elements.
+It's aim is cross-browser compatibility